PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   :param string alterFunction: Name of a function to modify the contents of the logs before sending
   :param bool includeCNAME: Whether or not to parse and export CNAMEs.
 Default false

+.. function:: RewriteMapAction(map)

+  .. versionadded:: 1.3.0

+  Rewrite the QName of queries based on the content of the map.
+  For example, if the map contains a key ``example.com.`` with the associated value ``notexample.org.``, a query for ``test.example.com.`` will be sent to the backend with a QName of ``test.notexample.org.``.
+  To function properly, a matching :func:`RewriteMapResponseAction` action should be defined to rewrite responses.

+  :param table map: A map containing the domains to rewrite from as keys, and the domains to rewrite to as values.

+.. function:: RewriteMapResponseAction(map)

+  .. versionadded:: 1.3.0

+  Rewrite the QName of responses based on the content of the map.
+  For example, if the map contains a key ``example.com.`` with the associated value ``notexample.org.``, a response from the backend for ``test.example.com.`` will be sent to the client with a QName of ``test.notexample.org.``.
+  To function properly, a matching :func:`RewriteMapAction` action should be defined to rewrite queries.
+  Only the following record types see their content rewritten, others are left untouched:

+   * CNAME
+   * MX
+   * NS
+   * SRV

+  :param table map: A map containing the domains to rewrite from as keys, and the domains to rewrite to as values.

 .. function:: SkipCacheAction()

   Don't lookup the cache for this query, don't store the answer.